SBP on Facebook SBP Facebook

 Newborns and small infants are at risk for positional asphyxia.
 The weight of your child's head should be supported and his neck should be mostly straight at all times.
 If your child is grunting or seems distressed, reposition him.
 There is an excellent article about positioning for newborns at http://www.thebabywearer.com/articles/HowTo/Positioning.pdf

-Except when the baby is breastfeeding, you should be able to easily kiss the top of his head.
-When breastfeeding, you should be able to see his face at all times.
-It is possible for a baby to suffocate while breastfeeding, so please don't rely on "intuition" -- regularly check your baby's breathing while you are nursing.
-His nose should always be clear of breast tissue, not pressed into the breast.
-This is true when nursing at any time, not just in a sling, but because a carrier can be improperly used to block your view of his face, you need to be extra vigilant if you breastfeed in any carrier.
+Except when the baby is chestfeeding, you should be able to easily kiss the top of his head.
+When chestfeeding, you should be able to see his face at all times.
+It is possible for a baby to suffocate while chestfeeding, so please don't rely on "intuition" -- regularly check your baby's breathing while you are nursing.
+His nose should always be clear, not pressed into your skin.
+This is true when nursing at any time, not just in a sling, but because a carrier can be improperly used to block your view of his face, you need to be extra vigilant if you chestfeed in any carrier.

 A baby carrier should NEVER be used as a child safety seat.
 This sling may not be used as a carseat, while riding a bicycle, or using other moving equipment.